 Young Planners Group Sessions

 Young Planners are Chapter members who have less than five years of experience and are generally under 35 years old.
 These are our planners who are looking for learning and training opportunities, particularly at Chapter conferences.
 In 2009 several sessions were identify as “YPG” sessions, i.e., appropriate mentoring or learning opportunities and nuts & bolts sessions.
 In 2010, the YPG of the local section identified ~2 sessions per session block as YPG.
 YPG is an additional identifier for sessions already located in conference session tracks – it is not a separate track.
-It is suggested that once the Programs Committee assigns sessions to session blocks that the YPG representative on the CHC be given an opportunity to review the session descriptions and identify sessions within each block as YPG sessions.
+It is suggested that once the Programs Subcommittee assigns sessions to session blocks that the YPG representative on the CHC be given an opportunity to review the session descriptions and identify sessions within each block as YPG sessions.
 The YPG designator used by the Chapter may be changing at the APA National level, but the categorization and treatment of this group of planners may continue under the different name.

-Note also that in 2010 a Career Development Center was set up by the YPG and was successful.
-YPG members solicited seasoned professionals to be available to advise young planners in career choices.
-The work of the CHC is to help solicit those advisors.

 Diversity Summit

-This session is not the responsibility of the Programs Committee but the Chair should understand the timing of it.
-The Membership Inclusion Director will work with the CHC and VP Conferences to schedule a diversity summit.
-It is typically held just prior to the opening reception.
+This session is not the responsibility of the Programs Subcommittee but the Chair should understand the timing of it.
+The Membership Inclusion Directors will work with the CHC and Conference Programs Coordinator to schedule a diversity summit.
+It is typically held just prior to the opening reception on the day of the Chapter Board meeting and Free Student Day.
 The content of the Diversity Summit is the responsibility of Membership Inclusion Directors, and any change in timing of the session should be coordinated with that Director.
-This session earns CM Credit, and the Membership Inclusion Directors have been securing 1.5 CM of Ethics credit for the Summit which helps attract attendees to it (just prior to the Opening Reception).
+This session earns CM Credit, and the Membership Inclusion Directors have been securing 1.5 CM of Ethics credit for the Summit which entices more attendees.

 Pre-Conference Sessions

-In 2013 a new “Pre-Conference Session” program component began with two 6-hour (6 CM) sessions prior to the start of regular conference sessions.
-Depending on the overall conference schedule, these pre-conference sessions could be on a day that contains student programs and the Board meeting.
+In 2013 a new “Pre-Conference Session” program component began with two ~6-hour (~6 CM) sessions prior to the start of regular conference sessions.
+Depending on the overall conference schedule, these pre-conference sessions are typically on the day that contains student programs and the Board meeting so attendees would not miss regular conference sessions.
 Depending on the location, more than two sessions can be developed and accommodated.
 To ensure high quality and consistent training, Pre-Conference Sessions will be developed by the Chapter, under the supervision of the Conference Programs Coordinator, in consultation with the VP Conferences and VP Professional Development, who will know which prior sessions were successful and which subject matter might need to be avoided.
 The Pre-Conference Sessions were implemented as a revenue generating strategy for the Chapter to diversify its income portfolio as well a new type of learning opportunity.
 All income, minus expenses, shall go directly to the Chapter.
 Therefore, the Chapter assumes full responsibility for the time, effort and expenses incurred in holding the sessions.
-If the Programs Committee is interested in participating in seeking and developing these sessions, the Chapter considers it is a great opportunity for a partnership between the Chapter and the CHC.
-There may be a circumstance where the CHC Programs Committee is in a unique position to solicit and develop a Pre-Conference Session that is a unique topic or engages individuals not otherwise available to the Chapter conference.
+If the Programs Subcommittee is interested in participating in seeking and developing these sessions, the Chapter considers it is a great opportunity for a partnership between the Chapter and the CHC.
+There may be a circumstance where the CHC Programs Subcommittee is in a unique position to solicit and develop a Pre-Conference Session that is a unique topic or engages individuals not otherwise available to the Chapter conference.
 In that case, the VP Conferences may determine that it is appropriate to allow the session revenue to stay as conference profit (i.e., be split among Sections and the Chapter) rather than being fully credited to the Chapter budget.